Travelers United’s President reflects on the dearth of change in aviation regulations

 Children sitting with families on planes dominates consumer issues

 Here we have a DOT-ignored law passed by Congress as part of the FAA Reauthorization.
-Travelers United worked intimately with Congressional Committees on this bill.
-Congress intended to allow toddlers between 2 and 13 years old to sit with an older member of their family.
+Travelers United worked intimately with Congressional committees on this bill.
+Congress intended to allow toddlers and pre-teens between 2 and 13 years old to sit with an older member of their family.
 DOT arbitrarily noted that having toddlers separated from parents was “appropriate.”

 A rulemaking process would uncover flight attendant complaints.
 DOT could see an FBI study that described toddlers, only 3 years old, being sexually molested.
 DOT’s stance is unconscionable.
 The Department must move forward with the rulemaking ASAP.

 See Section 2309 FAA 2016 Act, link found at DOT website